-Before him, however, it was Mats Sundin who tallied 80 points in 2001-02 and since then no Maple Leafs player has reached the mark.
-While current Leafs will surely look to chase down some of the best seasons in franchise history, here’s a look at the top 10 offensive seasons by individual players in Maple Leafs history.
+Before him, however, it was Mats Sundin who tallied 80 points in 2001-02.
+While current Maple Leafs will surely look to chase down some of the best seasons in franchise history, here’s a look at the top 10 offensive seasons by individual players in Maple Leafs history.

 Mats Sundin (1996-97) – 94 points